gcstaublin/gcstaublin.github.io/_posts/2015-03-07-five-methods-of-providing-fallbacks-for-svg.md

 **Takeway:** I've used this technique most often during the past few years.
 It's been successful.
 IE8 users will see a flash of no logo (FONL).
 I just made that up.
 And, with all things Javascript, there's the potential of failure.
 If Modernizr doesn't load, or our Javascript test fails to load or run, there's a chance of no .png displaying.
 Because most client projects I've worked on the past couple years have dwindling support for less capable browsers wuch as IE8, this technique has worked well for me.
 And to be honest, the whole reason I'm writing this article is to give me a known spot to copy the javascript, rather than rewriting it for each project or hunting through other repositories to find it.

-**Bonus:** Because this technique is really for IE8, we can conditionally serve our Javascript to oldie time IE browsers.
+**Bonus advice:** Because this technique is really for IE8, we can conditionally serve our Javascript to oldie time IE browsers.
 If our browser is less than IE 9, the external ie.js file will download.
 Other browsers will ignore the test and not worry with our js.

 <div class="code-block" data-code="HTML">
 {% highlight HTML %}